schoeberl/chisel-lab/Setup.md

 Chisel is *just* a library for Scala.
 And Scala is just a language that executes on the Java virtual machine (JVM) and uses the Java library.
-Therefore, you need to have [Java OpenJDK 8](https://adoptopenjdk.net/) installed on your laptop.
+Therefore, you need to have [Java OpenJDK 8 or later](https://adoptopenjdk.net/) installed on your laptop.
-*It is important to use version 8 (also called 1.8) of Java, not a newer one.*

 For working on the command line you should also install [sbt](https://www.scala-sbt.org/), the Scala build tool.